 - Anios; 30 euros

-- DK Oyster; Avoid (check the tripadvisor reviews and you’ll see why)
+- DK Oyster; AVOID (check the tripadvisor and google reviews and you’ll see why)

 Tip: Some beach bars offer free sunbeds as long as you purchase a drink.
 Watch out as the prices can be extortionate and include a 20% service charge on top.
 One such example is DK Oyster, which should be avoided.
 Due to the number of tourists flocking to Mykonos there will inevitably be some establishments looking to deceive and profit.
 Above all, use your wits and good sense to avoid these places and check reviews beforehand.